DanNguyen8189/django-testing/README.md

 # django-testing-tutorial
+to run tests, run python manage.py test budget

-testing folders, if used, need an __init__.py file so that the test driver can recognize it!
+Note: testing folders, if used, need an __init__.py file so that the test driver can recognize it!